-- 8.5.12.2.
-The evaluation tool shall include guidance for conducting the audit and compliance and indications for the types of evidence required. - 8.5.12.3.
-Where applicable, the evaluation tool shall include the additional certification and audit evaluation requirements for use of the GSTC name, marks as they relate to certification (Sections 14 to 17). - 8.5.12.4.
+- 8.5.15.2.
+The evaluation tool shall include guidance for conducting the audit and compliance and indications for the types of evidence required. - 8.5.15.3.
+Where applicable, the evaluation tool shall include the additional certification and audit evaluation requirements for use of the GSTC name, marks and logos as they relate to certification (Sections 14 to 17). - 8.5.15.4.
 Each CB before performing audits shall define the level of risk of the client through carrying out a risk assessment.
 Risk assessments are applicable to all types of clients.
-The outcome of the risk assessment shall determine the duration and the focus of the audit and is additional to the elements described in Clause 8.5.12.6. - 8.5.12.5.
-CBs shall develop documented procedures for determining the audit time in conformity with the two primary risk categories provided in 8.5.12.6. - 8.5.12.6.
-CBs shall rely on the following two primary risk categories when conducting the risk assessment: - 8.5.12.6.1.
-If any of the two aspects listed in this clause apply, the client shall be considered as high risk: - a.
-When negative environmental, social, economic and cultural impacts have significant likelihood and consequences. - b.
-When a client's country of operation score on Transparency International's latest corruption perception index is below 50 points. - 8.5.12.6.2.
-If the two aspects listed in this clause apply, the client may be considered low risk:
+The outcome of the risk assessment shall determine the duration and the focus of the audit and is additional to the elements described in Clause 8.5.15.6. - 8.5.15.5.
+CBs shall develop documented procedures for determining the audit time in conformity with the two primary risk categories provided in Clause 8.5.15.6. - 8.5.15.6.
+CBs shall rely on the following two primary risk categories when conducting the risk assessment: - 8.5.15.6.1.
+If either of the two aspects listed in this clause apply, the client shall be considered high risk: - a.
+When the client's location and/or operations have a significant likelihood of causing negative environmental, social, economic, and cultural impacts in a sensitive area. - When the Rule of Law and Control of Corruption scores of the country in which the client operates are below 60 points according to Business Social Compliance Initiative (BSCI) Countries Risk Classification. - 8.5.15.6.2.
+If the client falls under the above cases but is not classified as high risk, the CB shall provide a rationale.